Akutapi/StorjToolsService/README.md

-# StroJ Log Reducer Service
+# Stroj Tools Service

-StroJ Log Reducer Service is an automated service designed to reduce log files for the decentralized storage system StroJ.
+Stroj Tools Service is an automated service designed to reduce log files for the decentralized storage system Stroj.
 The service is fully automatic and configurable via the `config.yaml` file.
 The service updates its configuration upon startup, restart, or before performing log reduction.
 Therefore, if the configuration change is not urgent, there is no need to restart the service.